Making as a Way of Being

 Give the gift of creativity!
 Your recipient can use their ShapeShifter gift card to take a class or shop in our gallery.

-Thank you all for making our opening reception a success!
+Thanks everyone for making our opening reception a success!

 Our new home was designed with intention in every line and curve.
 Our building offers two classrooms downstairs and one upstairs, along with twin galleries that mirror each other across the two floors - spaces built to hold both practice and presentation, study and celebration.
 The architecture itself embodies the balance we strive for: a Brutalist exterior that stands strong and grounded - masculine, yang - embraces an interior of softness and flow - feminine, yin.
 This dialogue between form and feeling, between edge and curve, is at the heart of ShapeShifter’s identity.
 Even our logo, a square with one rounded corner, carries this tension forward: a reminder that structure and openness can coexist, and that creativity lives where opposites meet.